 The whole point of nasal vowels is that with regular oral vowels, the vowel is pronounced just with the mouth, and with nasal, it’s pronounced with air coming out of the nose and the mouth.

 A few paragraphs ago I told you that m and n aren’t pronounced at the ends of words, and this doesn’t change that.
 When you see them, you just need to know that the vowel becomes nasal, so start pushing that air through your nose!

-If you’re still like “Air out of my nose?
-What the heck?” try humming with the letter “m” (“mmmmmmmmmm”), then the letter “n” (“nnnnnnnnnn”).
+Try humming with the letter “m” (“mmmmmmmmmm”), then the letter “n” (“nnnnnnnnnn”).
 You should feel vibrations in your nose if you touch it.